 Six months prior to graduating from McGill University in October 2016 with an Applied Master of Science in Physical Therapy, every student in my cohort, including myself, was asking themselves whether or not they would be able to secure a job before they graduated.
-I won’t lie, it’s not easy and it can be quite competitive.
+It was a year in which the market was fairly saturated and employers weren’t particularly active.
+As a result, job hunting became all the more competitive.
 After lots of hard work and perseverance, I secured a job four months prior to graduating.
-You might be asking yourself how I did that?
-That’s exactly what this post is about.
+How did I accomplish that?
+You’ll find out soon enough.
 I’m here to take my honest personal experience and share it with you so you can learn from it.
-Here are four simple and applicable tips on how to maximize your chances of landing a job before graduation.

 1. How Are You Different?

 This is the most important question you need to ask yourself.
 Whether you like it or not, you will have to compete against the graduating cohort of physical therapy students at your university, as well as graduating physical therapy cohorts from other universities within your province.
 So you need to ask yourself, “How am I different?
 What experience do I have that other don’t?
 What makes ME the right candidate for the job?”

 Let’s be honest, everyone will graduate with a degree.
 You’ll need more than that to secure a job.
 You need to build a solid CV to stand out from the crowd.
 Here are some ideas to consider: